United Church of Canada: History

 In the early 20th century, the main Evangelical Protestant denominations in Canada were the Presbyterian, Methodist and Congregational churches.
 Many small towns and villages across Canada had all three, with the town's population divided among them.
 Especially on the prairies, it was difficult to find clergy to serve all these charges, and there were several instances where one minister would serve his congregation, but would also perform pastoral care for the other congregations that lacked a minister.
 On the prairies, a movement to unite all three major Protestant denominations began, resulting in the Association of Local Union Churches.

-Facing a de facto union in the western provinces, the three denominations began a slow process of union talks that eventually produced a Basis for Union.
+Facing a de facto union in the western provinces, the three denominations began a slow process of union talks that eventually produced a Basis of Union.

 However, not all elements of the churches involved were happy with the idea of uniting under one roof; a substantial minority of Presbyterians remained unconvinced of the virtues of church union.
 Their threat to the entire project was resolved by giving individual Presbyterian congregations the right to vote on whether to enter or remain outside the United Church.
-In the end, 302 out of 4,509 congregations of the Presbyterian Church (211 from southern Ontario) chose to reconstitute themselves as a "continuing" Presbyterian Church in Canada.
+In the end, 302 (6.7%) out of 4,509 congregations of the Presbyterian Church (211 from southern Ontario) chose to reconstitute themselves as a "continuing" Presbyterian Church in Canada.

 Inauguration

-The United Church of Canada is an amalgamation of the Union of Methodists, Presbyterian and Congregational churches.
+The United Church of Canada is an amalgamation of the Union of Methodist, Presbyterian and Congregational churches.

 With the three denominations now in agreement about uniting, the church leaders approached the government of Canada to pass legislation concerning transfer of property rights.
 The legislation passed, June 27, 1924, and was effective June 10, 1925.

 The United Church of Canada was inaugurated at a large worship service at Toronto's Mutual Street Arena on June 10, 1925.
-Participants were handed 38-page order of service containing the full text of the liturgy, prayers, hymns, and music.
+Participants were handed a 38-page order of service containing the full text of the liturgy, prayers, hymns, and music.
 Hymns from all three churches were sung: "All people that on earth do dwell" from the Scottish Presbyterian psalm tradition; the Methodist favourite "O for a thousand tongues to sing" by Charles Wesley; the Congregationalist "O God of Bethel"; and "When I survey the wondrous cross" by the British Nonconformist, Isaac Watts.

 The ecumenical tone of the new church was set at this first General Council.
-The former Methodist General Superintendent S. D. Chown was considered the leading candidate to become the first Moderator because the Methodist Church made up the largest segment of the new United Church.
+The former Methodist General Superintendent, Samuel Dwight Chown, was considered the leading candidate to become the first Moderator because the Methodist Church made up the largest segment of the new United Church.
 However, in a surprise move, Dr. Chown graciously stepped aside in favour of George C. Pidgeon, the moderator of the Presbyterian Church and principal spokesperson for the uniting Presbyterians, in the hopes that this would strengthen the resolve of the Presbyterians who had chosen to join the new Church.

 Dr. S.D.
-Chown, United Church was featured on an 8 cent stamp issued by Canada Post on May 30, 1975.
+Chown, United Church / l'Église unie was featured on an 8 cent stamp issued by Canada Post on May 30, 1975.